GaloisInc/saw-training/GettingStarted.rst

   saw pop.saw      # should run to completion

 - the first time you type ``vagrant up`` the system will download and configure SAW and its dependencies, so it will take a few minutes.
 Subsequent launches will be much faster.

-- when you're done, log out and cleanly shut down your virtual machine with the command ``vagrant halt``
+- when you're done with a session, log out of the guest and cleanly shut down your virtual machine with the host command ``vagrant halt``

 - editing files while logged in to a virtual machine can be inconvenient.
 Vagrant guests have access to the host file system in the directory with the ``Vagrantfile``, which is located in the guest at ``/vagrant``, so it can be convenient to do your work in that directory, editing on your host, but running the SAW tools inside the virtual machine.
+In some cases you may have to install the "VirtualBox guest additions" to enable the shared ``vagrant`` folder.